trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

   <remote_trilinos_base_dir>    # Abs dir!
 ```

-For example, a script using remote machine `ceerws1113` called `remote-pull-test-push-ceerws1113.sh` might look like:
+For example, a script using remote machine `ceerws1113` called `remote-pull-test-push-ceerws1113.sh` would look something like:

 ```
 #!/bin/bash -e